 WHAT MAKES ROGUE DIFFERENT FROM ANY OTHER THEATER FESTIVAL?

 Rogue Theater Festival doesn't go rogue....
 We are there and ready to support you through the process of putting up your show.
-No question is silly and no experience of a playwright in our festival should be negative.
+No question is silly and no experience of a participant in our festival should be stressful.
 We care about our playwrights and have been lucky to have return playwrights year after year.
-We want folks who are experienced and folks who may be putting up a show for the first time.
-Come make a wave with us!
+We want to work with folks who are experienced and folks who may be putting up a show for the first time.
+We also accept more than just traditional theater!
+Have a clowning show?
+Great!
+Have a burlesque piece?
+Amazing!
+We love it all at Rogue.

 WHAT DOES HYBRID THEATER FESTIVAL MEAN?

 Rogue Theater festival is sticking to its hybrid model indefinitely.
-After the need and success of doing this during the two years of the pandemic, we want to keep this new version of theater festival alive.
+After the need and success of doing this during the two years of the pandemic, we want to keep this new version of our theater festival alive.
 This means we will offer two different scenarios to our participants.

-- Digital Scenario:
+-

 HOW MANY SHOWS DOES ROGUE ACCEPT EACH YEAR?

 This changes year to year as we continue to workshop and build the best festival we can!
-In 2024 Rogue plans to accept 15 in person shows and 15 digital shows.
+In 2026 Rogue plans to accept 15 in person shows and 15 digital shows.

 CAN I SUBMIT MULTIPLE PIECES?